 Early Life of a Killer

-Holmes was born Herman Webster Mudgett on May 16th, 1861 in Gilmanton, New Hampshire.
+Holmes was born Herman Webster Mudgett on May 16th, 1861, in Gilmanton, New Hampshire.
 He was born with a silver spoon in his mouth and enjoyed the perks of a privileged childhood.
-Said to be unusually intelligent, signs of what was to come started during his years in primary school.
+Said to be unusually intelligent.
+Signs of what was to come started during his years in primary school.
 Henry was a problem child in school, constantly finding himself in trouble.
 The peers in his class even picked on him, forcing him to touch the class skeleton after learning he was afraid of the town doctor.
-Their prank backfired, this pivotal moment awakening an interest in medicine in Herman, as well as an obsession with death.
+Their prank backfired, and this pivotal moment awakened in Herman an interest in medicine as well as an obsession with death.
 He even started to perform operations on animals he encountered.
 His strange interests led him to become a medical student at the University of Michigan.

 A Life of Crime

 Holme’s lifetime crime spree began with a number of frauds and scams.
 With access to cadavers at the university, he started to steal corpses and use them to make false insurance claims.
 It’s also believed he used the bodies for strange experiments as well.
 In 1885, Holmes moved to the Windy City.
 He soon acquired work in a local pharmacy, using the name Dr. Henry H. Holmes.
 He eventually took over the business, rumored to have actually murdered its original owner.